Veterans Service Office

 Business Supporting Veterans & Veterans Supporting Businesses:

+Many Tehama County businesses offer discounts to Veterans with a valid I.D. card.
 The VSO office will offer Tehama County Veteran ID Cards Monday thru Thursday 10:00 am until 2:00 pm on a walk in basis.
 We are a small office and if for some reason we cannot issue ID cards on a particular day, we will leave an announcement on our telephone voice answering machine.
-Please click here for the application to receive a veterans photo ID.
+If you would like the Veteran designation on your California Driver's License, you must schedule an appointment at the Red Bluff office to obtain a Veteran Status Verification Form to bring to the DMV.
+Please click here for the business application to offer discounts to veterans.

 Can The Veterans Service Office Assist You?

 - Veteran, or a Widow of a Veteran

 - A child of a deceased or totally disabled Veteran